 [Heading amended by No. 19 of 2010 s.
 4.]

-I [here state names in full, residence and occupation] the person whose name appears as the attesting witness to the above Bill of Sale do hereby declare that I was present at on the day of , 20 , and saw [grantor] sign the above instrument, and I thereupon signed my name as attesting witness thereto.
+I [here state names in full, residence and occupation] the person whose name appears as the attesting witness to the above bill of sale do hereby declare that I was present at on the day of , 20 , and saw [grantor] sign the above instrument, and I thereupon signed my name as attesting witness thereto.

 Dated the day of , 20 .